zupta/slate/source/includes/_track.md

-ship_date | character | timestamp when order was ready to ship min_edd | integer | minimum days commited to the customer for 1st delivery attempt max_edd | integer | maximum days commited to the customer for 1st delivery attempt
+ship_date | character | timestamp when order was ready to ship min_edd | integer | minimum days commited to the customer for 1st delivery attempt max_edd | integer | maximum days commited to the customer for 1st delivery attempt enable_whatsapp | boolean | if you have whatsapp for business account, you can pass opt-in information here so Clickpost starts sending out communications to customers

 ## Un-Track an Order or Mark a shipment expired